 Jack Baker (Resident Evil 7)

 Resident Evil 7 was a much-needed return to form for Capcom’s horror franchise.
 It’s a terrifying game that features more than a few memorable encounters with some totally twisted creatures, and Jack is the most nerve-wracking of them all.
-Seemingly unkillable, papa Baker occasionally pops up to chase and scare the crap out of through the game’s early, and best, hours.
+Seemingly unkillable, papa Baker occasionally pops up to chase and scare the crap out of you through the game’s early, and best, hours.
 His big line, “Welcome to the family, son” may have been memed to Hell and back, but my memories of fleeing from Jack Baker are still ones I try to avoid thinking of when it’s dark.

 Needles Kane (Twisted Metal series)

 The vehicular combat tournaments of the Twisted Metal games tended to draw in some seriously messed up people, and Needles Kane was considered crazy even by their standards.
-His origin and goals changed multiple times through the series, but I’ll always remember him for driving the suped up ice cream truck Sweet Tooth, wearing a clown mask and flaming hair, being completely insane, and gleefully creating as much carnage and destruction as he possibly could.
+His origin and goals changed multiple times through the series, but I’ll always remember him driving the suped up ice cream truck Sweet Tooth, wearing a clown mask and flaming hair, being completely insane, and gleefully creating as much carnage and destruction as he possibly could.

 Shadow The Hedgehog (Sonic Adventure 2 & Sonic Adventure 2 Battle)

-Sonic Adventure 2 (and its Gamecube port) introduced Shadow The Hedgehog, and is the best Sonic game I’ve played, not to mention one of my all-time favorite games ever, because of it.
+Sonic Adventure 2 and its Gamecube port introduced Shadow The Hedgehog, and is the best Sonic game I’ve played, not to mention one of my all-time favorite games ever, because of it.
 Sonic gained a new rival that not only matched him, but actually beat him (the “true” ending takes place after Shadow wins their duel on the ARK space station) and that blew my twelve-year-old mind.
 Shadow’s tragic past and darker attitude also made him just that much cooler than the super happy-go-lucky heroes or other bumbling villains the series had produced so far.
 I’m not holding my breath for another half-decent Sonic game that isn’t fan-made, but I’ll always look back fondly on the first outing of the black “edgehog.”

 Get it?
 Cuz he’s a hedgehog that’s edg- You know what, nevermind.

 I struggled quite a bit to find a character to main (use most of the time) when Overwatch first launched.
-Using Soldier 76 wasn’t fun because it felt like I playing a generic FPS, I couldn’t use Junkrat as well as I’d have liked to, and I died far too quickly as almost everyone else because there were never enough healers (or sometimes, any).
+Using Soldier 76 wasn’t fun because it felt like I was playing a generic FPS, I couldn’t use Junkrat as well as I’d have liked to, and I died far too quickly as almost everyone else because there were never enough healers (or sometimes, any).
 After a few days of struggling, I decided to fix the latter problem and found my groove with the music-loving support character, Lúcio.
 Switching between beats to boost my teammates’ speed or heal them felt so fluid, knocking my opponents off the map with sound waves was always hilarious, and my win/loss ratio drastically improved.
 I’m not a big fan of competitive multiplayer games, but I stuck with Overwatch much longer than most thanks to Lúcio.

 Blue (Pokémon Red & Pokémon Blue)